German Sport Guns GSG-5

 The GSG-5 is a semi-automatic rimfire rifle chambered for the .22 Long Rifle cartridge.
 It is built by German Sport Guns GmbH, an airsoft wholesaler located in Ense-Höingen, Germany.
 It was unveiled at the IWA & Outdoor Classics trade show in March 2007 following the legalization of previously forbidden military-style weapons in Germany.

+Design

 This rifle externally resembles the Heckler & Koch MP5 style submachine gun.
 German Sport Guns produces its own line of accessories, including retractable stocks and railed handguards.
 Many airsoft MP5 style accessories may also be used on the GSG-5.
 Magazines for the GSG-5 are available in 2-round, 10-round, 15-round, 22-round and 110-round drum configurations.

 The GSG-5 utilizes the H&K style drum sight that is adjustable for windage.
 German Sport Guns provides a weaver rail attachment that slides onto the top of the frame, allowing other sighting systems to be added.